New to using coconut flour? These coconut flour recipes are kitchen-tested and are the best of the best you’ll find on the internet!

 - Pumpkin Cheesecake Bars: These keto pumpkin cheesecake bars have a vanilla and pumpkin layer that tastes just like pumpkin pie!

 - Peppermint Brownies: These 3-layer Keto Peppermint Brownies are a fudgy brownie made with coconut flour with a frosted peppermint layer, then topped with a yummy chocolate layer.
-These brownies are perfect for any occasion.
+These brownies are perfect for any occasion or whenever you have a sweet tooth.

 - Millionaire Bars: These Paleo Millionaire Bars are filled with a delicious Medjool date caramel sauce over a tender coconut flour shortbread crust with a chocolate layer.